MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/platform/architectures.md

 # Architecture guidance to build AI workloads on Azure

 The Azure Architecture Center has reference architectures and guides to build generative AI and nongenerative AI workloads.
-The following tables provides links to implementation guidance for building generative AI applications.
+The following table provides links to implementation guidance for building generative AI applications.
 For Azure landing zone users, start with the [Baseline Azure OpenAI architecture in Azure landing zone](/azure/architecture/ai-ml/architecture/azure-openai-baseline-landing-zone).

-## Generative AI
+## Generative AI guidance

 | Article | Article type | Target organization |
 |--------------|--------------|-------------|